vincreins/28736907_Fin_Metrics/README.md

 ```

 I am tasked to showcase the performance of the AI Implementer fund, comparing it against the benchmark (Capped SWIX) and industry peers (ASISA active managers).
 Using insights inspired by Bill Sharpe's work, I will illustrate how actively managed funds often struggle to outperform their benchmarks and the AI fund after fees.
-Employing a rolling period approach, I will highlight key performance metrics, emphasizing the systematic advantages of the AI fund through graphical representations and data-driven insights.

 I will start my analysis using the PerfomanceAnalytics package, to make use of this package, it is necessary to spread the data.
 ```{r}